Last updated on May 11, 2026

 Daretti, Scrap Savant is an infamous red planeswalker that loves messing around with artifacts.
 Its ultimate gives you an emblem which has you return artifacts from graveyard to the battlefield on the end step.
 That synergizes well with its other abilities, but it also offers great protection if you’re an artifact-based deck.

 Goblin Engineer needs no introduction.
-If you’re unfamiliar with it, it’s a cheap and effective combo piece for reanimating artifacts for other combos.
-It does this well and efficiently, which makes it quite strong in eternal formats.
+If you’re unfamiliar with it, it’s among the strongest red ETB effects and a cheap, effective combo piece for reanimating artifacts for other combos.
+It does this well and efficiently, which makes it quite strong in Eternal formats.

 Necromancy has a gigantic wall of text.
 All you really need to know is that it reanimates a creature.
 If you cast it at a time a sorcery couldn’t be cast, it’s sacrificed at the end step.